msteckle/orr_met_data_processing/README.md

 7. `supplementary.zip`
 This file contains supplementary data that was used during the quality control process.
 This include:
     - met_inst_ranges.csv (meteorological instrument ranges), which provides the min/max accepted range of each data variable.
 For reasoning behind these ranges, see the pre-print linked at the top of this readme.
     - met_towers_info.csv (meteorological towers information), which contains the coordinates, altitude of towers, and altitudes of sensors on each tower.
 Sensor height from the base of the tower is also included.
     - metadata.csv contains detailed information on the headers found in hourly-qc, original-qc, manual-outlier-id, final-qc, gapfilled-qc, and gapfilled-bool files.
 It includes short names, long names, descriptions, units, and data types of each meteorological variable.
 This table is very important for understanding the data in the files.

+---

 ## Column Headers:
 More precise information can be found in metadata.csv.
 But here's a quick summary:
 ### Meteorological variable short name structure: `{Variable}{Unit}_{0-padded height}m`
-- TempC         Temperature in celsius
+- `TempC`         Temperature in celsius
-- BarPresMb     Barometric pressure in millibars
+- `BarPresMb`     Barometric pressure in millibars
-- WSpdMph       Wind speed in miles per hour
+- `WSpdMph`       Wind speed in miles per hour
-- PkWSpdMph     Peak wind speed in miles per hour
+- `PkWSpdMph`     Peak wind speed in miles per hour
-- VSSpdMph      Vertical wind speed in miles per hour
+- `VSSpdMph`      Vertical wind speed in miles per hour
-- WDir          Wind direction in degrees from North
+- `WDir`          Wind direction in degrees from North
-- PrecipIn      Log of precipitation in inches
+- `PrecipIn`      Log of precipitation in inches
-- SolarRadWm2   Solar radiation in watts per meter-squared
+- `SolarRadWm2`   Solar radiation in watts per meter-squared
-- AbsHum        Absolute humidity in grams per meter-cubed
+- `AbsHum`        Absolute humidity in grams per meter-cubed
-- RelHum        Relative humidity in percent
+- `RelHum`        Relative humidity in percent
-- Sigma         Sigma Theta (the standard deviation of horizontal wind direction)
+- `Sigma`         Sigma Theta (the standard deviation of horizontal wind direction)
-- SigPhi        Sigma Phi (the standard deviation of 360 wind direction)
+- `SigPhi`        Sigma Phi (the standard deviation of 360 wind direction)

 ## Towers:
 More precise information can be found in met_towers_info.csv.
 Here's a quick summary anyway:
-- TOWA  Tower A on ORNL campus
+- `TOWA`  Tower A on ORNL campus
-- TOWB  Tower B on ORNL campus
+- `TOWB`  Tower B on ORNL campus
-- TOWD  Tower D on ORNL campus
+- `TOWD`  Tower D on ORNL campus
-- TOWF  Tower F on ridgetop ORNL campus
+- `TOWF`  Tower F on ridgetop ORNL campus
-- TOWS  Tower S on ridgetop Y12 campus
+- `TOWS`  Tower S on ridgetop Y12 campus
-- TOWY  Tower Y on Y12 campus
+- `TOWY`  Tower Y on Y12 campus